jcp650/School_District_Analysis/README.md

 ## Summary

 In conclusion, there were various changes that resulted in the second analysis that excluded the academically dishonest scores from ninth grade students at Thomas High School.
+The first change in the data worth noting is that the district summary scores all decreased except for the average reading score.
+This means that the removal of ninth grade students at Thomas High School negatively affected the overall district performance.
+Second,